StudyFrenchSpanish

 But if you make it all correct, you will see it less often.
 It allows you to concentrate more on the trickier words.

-Other activities include speed review, challenging words, pronunciation practice, listening skills through audio and video, learn with the locals, voice-enabled speaking practice, grammar.
+Other activities include speed review, challenging words, pronunciation practice, listening skills through audio and video, learning with the locals, voice-enabled speaking practice, and grammar.

 Apart from the speed review, these are available in the paid version.
 Not all the activities are available on all courses.